Aryna Sabalenka: Sponsorships

-Sabalenka has been endorsed by Nike for apparel and shoes since the beginning of her professional career.
-Nike began to design custom garments for Sabalenka starting from the 2023 US Open.
-She is also endorsed by Wilson, specifically using the Wilson Blade range of racquets.
+Sabalenka had been represented by IMG.
+In January 2025, she departed from IMG and signed with Evolve, a company co-founded by Naomi Osaka.

-In June 2025, Sabalenka became a global ambassador and minority shareholder of IM8, a health‑supplement brand co‑founded by former footballer David Beckham.
+In 2017, Sabalenka signed a sponsorship deal with Nike.
+Nike created a custom outfit for her for the 2023 US Open.
+She uses the Wilson Blade 98 18x20 for her racquets.
+She co-deigned the Wilson Blade 98 v9 Fighter Edition for her run at the 2025 US Open.
+In 2023, Sabalenka partnered with Maestro Dobel Tequila.
+In 2024, Sabalenka partnered with superfood brand Oakberry and wearable technology brand Whoop, and joined Audemars Piguet as a friend of the brand.
+In 2025, Sabalenka became a global ambassador and minority shareholder of IM8, a health‑supplement brand co‑founded by former footballer David Beckham, and partnered with hydration beverage brand Electrolit.

 Personal life

 Sabalenka has a tiger tattoo on her left arm that has earned her the nickname "The Tiger", which she has used to refer to herself.
 She studied at the Belarusian State University in a sports-related program.
 Her tennis idols growing up were Serena Williams and Maria Sharapova.
 Her father Sergey, a former ice hockey player, died suddenly in 2019 at age 43.
 He had meningitis.

-Sabalenka's boyfriend since 2021, Konstantin Koltsov, died of an apparent suicide in March 2024 at age 42.
-Sabalenka later confirmed the couple were separated at the time of his death.
-She has been in a relationship with Georgios Frangulis since 2024.
+Sabalenka's ex-boyfriend, Konstantin Koltsov, died of an apparent suicide in March 2024 at age 42.
+She became engaged to Brazilian entrepreneur Georgios Frangulis on March 3, 2026.